Medicare Advantage Plans

 • Medically necessary cataract surgery (subject to standard cost-sharing).

-Medicare Part B does not cover:
+Medicare Part B typically does not cover:

 • Routine corrective lenses beyond post-cataract coverage